Giving Themselves the Greenlight: Inside the AI Film Festival

 Together, Perry and Naghavi met with Brodie to hear his stories firsthand.
 Finding the narrative structure was challenging at first—how do you craft a cohesive story from photographs spanning decades?
 The solution became a hybrid approach: create a narrative centered on an older man reflecting on his train-hopping life, using the real names of Brodie's subjects while building fictional storytelling around their images.
 The result honors the documentary truth of Brodie's photography while exploring the emotional depth of memory and nostalgia across time.

-Naghavi's journey to Railbound was anything but traditional.
+Naghavi's shared with me that her journey to Railbound was anything but traditional.
 Coming from a background in digital product design and technology, she made the leap into film production in 2023.
 Her rapid rise has been impressive: she won a 48-hour film competition with Feast (created using Runway), produced micro-films that resonated with audiences, and earned acceptance into both AI-specific and traditional film festivals.

 As part of the first Google Sessions cohort program, Naghavi used Google Flow for Railbound's video production, leveraging cutting-edge tools to transform static photographs into dynamic sequences.
 The film is currently screening at a gallery in Tokyo as part of Brodie's exhibition, where the audio-visual elements give his work contemporary relevance in a gallery setting.